DMU Regulations

 Joint Programme Progression Board – Terms of Reference

-- To ensure that Assessment and Progression regulations relating to the JEP are applied consistently and those standards are maintained;
+- To ensure that Assessment and Progression regulations relating to the JEP are applied consistently, and those standards are maintained;

 - To confirm marks for modules taught on the programme from both institutions;